rollkit/docs/blog/introducing-rollkit.md

 Rollups provide similar benefits to blockchain developers that cloud infrastructure provides for traditional web developers.
 Deploying a new layer 1 blockchain is like maintaining a physical server, slow and expensive.
 Rollups remove the need for blockchain developers to launch and maintain their own layer 1s to deploy their own chain.

 With Rollkit, developers no longer have to worry about the complex challenges of deploying a new blockchain.
-Rollkit will do for rollup chains what Tendermint did for layer 1 chains.
+Rollkit will do for rollup chains what CometBFT did for layer 1 chains.
 The way it works is that rollups leverage an underlying layer for consensus, so that developers don’t need to build their own consensus networks.
 Rollkit rollups inherit security from the data availability layer, eliminating the need for a full set of validators and reducing the technical barrier for developers.

 ## Vision for Rollkit